KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Heroes/NPC Peacekeepers/Yasu-2.md

   - name: Harness Divine Power
     desc: At 2nd level, you can expend a use of your Channel Divinity to fuel your spells.
 As a bonus action, you touch your holy symbol, utter a prayer, and regain one expended spell slot, the level of which can be no higher than half your proficiency bonus (rounded up).
 2x/long rest
   - name: Channel Divinity Radiance of the Dawn
     desc: As an action, you present your holy symbol, and any magical darkness within 30 feet of you is dispelled.
 Additionally, each hostile creature within 30 feet of you must make a Constitution saving throw.
 A creature takes radiant damage equal to 2d10 + your cleric level on a failed saving throw, and half as much damage on a successful one.
 A creature that has total cover from you is not affected.
+2x/rest
   - name: Divine Intervention
     desc: You can call on your deity to intervene on your behalf when your need is great.
 Imploring your deity's aid requires you to use your action.
 Describe the assistance you seek.
 Your deity intervenes.
 The DM chooses the nature of the intervention; the effect of any cleric spell or cleric domain spell would be appropriate.
 If your deity intervenes, you can't use this feature again for 7 days.
 bonus_actions:
-  - name: Certain spells
+  - name: Final Evo - Iallanis's Prophet
-    desc: See spellist
+    desc: Yasu-2 becomes a lesser divine instrument of Iallanis.
+For 1 minute his healing spells heal for an additional 2d8 hitpoints and grants the effect of lesser restoration, blinds creatures who fail saving throws against his spells, and adds his wisdom modifier to his damage rolls.
 reactions:
   - name: Warding Flare
     desc: You can interpose divine light between yourself or another creature and an attacking enemy.
-WWhen a creature that you can see within 30 feet of you makes an attack roll, you can use your Reaction to impose Disadvantage on the attack roll, causing light to flare before the attacker before it hits or misses.
+When a creature that you can see within 30 feet of you makes an attack roll, you can use your Reaction to impose Disadvantage on the attack roll, causing light to flare before the attacker before it hits or misses.
 6x/Long Rest
 ```

-half feat
-final evo

 **Magic Items**
 - Legendary